 There had been something in my life that I absolutely loved to do.
 I was excited to jump out of bed hours early just to plan out the day.
 I would go above and beyond the expectations because it made me beam with happiness inside.
 Sometimes, the things I would do would be unnecessary and over-the-top, I’ll admit, but I didn’t care.
 It was my love for this striving that blinded me from the idea of “doing just enough to get by.”

 However, I wasn’t being noticed for what I was doing and that crushed my heart.
 It shouldn’t have, right?

 I had to sit down and ask myself: did I expect something in return?
 Did I wish for a “thank you” or a pat on the back?
-Was this what I craved?
-I shook my head with distaste at my attitude and how I was reacting to the current, and unfortunate (in my eyes) circumstance.
+Was this what I wanted?
+I shook my head so many times with distaste at my feelings.

 The flutter in my chest every time I spoke about what I loved doing was not for others to appreciate me.
 It was because I needed this, it was what I wanted to do.
 The very thing that made me get up so early in the morning was passion—not the fascination of wanting to look good in front of others or wanting to be praised.

 It took some time to digest this.
 When I did, this newfound thought helped me realize something else.
 Something that stopped the tears that traced down my scrunched-up and confused face in hurt.

 Nothing we’ve ever given has gone unnoticed.
 Every sacrifice we’ve made, God has seen it.
 If no one acknowledges our hard work, the dedication and passion we put towards what we do, know that God acknowledges us.
 He knows all that we do and He will reward us with something so unimaginable that we’ll wonder why we craved others’ acknowledgements in the first place.